Battle Hill Health Centre Belmont CloseWallsend, NE28 9DXTel: 0191 295 8520

 We have x-ray facilities Monday - Friday 14:00 - 18:00, Saturday 13:00 - 16:00.

-We also have ultrasound Monday and Wednesday afternoons, these must be referrals only.
+We also have ultrasound on Mondays; these must be referrals only.

 If you require any vaccinations relating to foreign travel you need to make an appointment with the practice nurse to discuss your travel arrangements.
 On making your appointment you will be given or sent a questionnaire to complete and return to the surgery prior to your appointment.
 This will include which countries and areas within countries that you are visiting to determine what vaccinations are required.